 In this document, we refer to various GAAP (U.S. generally accepted accounting principles) and non-GAAP financial measures.
-These non-GAAP measures may not be comparable to similarly titled measures disclosed by other companies.
-We present non-GAAP financial measures in reporting our financial results to provide investors with additional analytical tools which we believe are useful in evaluating our operating results and the ongoing performance of our underlying businesses.
+These non-GAAP measures may not be comparable to similarly titled measures being disclosed by other companies.
+Management believes that presenting these non-GAAP financial measures provides investors with additional analytical tools which are useful in evaluating our operating results and the ongoing performance of our underlying businesses because they (i) provide meaningful supplemental information regarding financial performance by excluding impact of one-time items and other items affecting comparability between periods, (ii) permit investors to view performance using the same tools that management uses to budget, make operating and strategic decisions, and evaluate our core operating performance across periods, and (iii) otherwise provide supplemental information that may be useful to investors in evaluating our financial results.
 We do not, nor do we suggest that investors consider, such non-GAAP financial measures in isolation from, or as a substitute for, financial information prepared in accordance with GAAP.